beranradek/overview-repo/README.md

 ## Planned features
  * Composition of mappers (joins) to allow fetching of 1:0..1 or 1:1 related entities to one composed pageable entity, with almost no effort from user (can be automatized).
  * Storage of new immutable versions of entity instead of updates, using version flag on an attribute.
- * "CREATE TABLE" commands generated from an entity mapper.
+ * "CREATE TABLE" SQL string generated from an entity mapper as an useful start to write DB schema.
+ * Fetch levels configurable on attributes so not every attribute must be loaded (e.g. info, detail).
  * Cooperation with another data processing libraries that can leverage general, yet simple definition of attributes (generated forms, CSV/XLS exports from database, ...).

 ## Running tests